What Is Project Success? Definition, Challenges and Practical Tips

 This is a short, 1-2-page document explaining what the project is meant to be carried out for.

-The project proposal should include the following questions:
+The project proposal should give precise answers to the following questions:

 • What is the initial situation?